OpenMW/openmw/docs/source/openmw-mods/settings/GUI.rst

 :Range:		0.0 (transparent) to 1.0 (opaque)
 :Default:	0.84

-This floating point setting controls the transparency of the GUI windows.
+This setting controls the transparency of the GUI windows.
 The value should be between 0.0 (transparent) and 1.0 (opaque).
 The default value is 0.84.
 This setting can be adjusted in game with the Menu Transparency slider in the Prefs panel of the Options menu.

 tooltip delay